tarun9584/Testpress/this is django rest api for Testpress README.md

 # Testpress
-this is django rest project for Testpress
+this is django rest api project for Testpress.